Riley Gaines: College athletics

 Gaines joined the University of Kentucky's swim team and made the All-SEC Freshman Team in 2019.
 She also made the All-SEC Second Team in 2019 and 2020.
 She participated in the 2021 NCAA Women's Swimming & Diving Championships, coming seventh in the 200 freestyle race and winning a silver medal in the 4 × 200 yd freestyle relay; she made the All-SEC First Team that year.
 She was the 2022 SEC Women's Swimming and Diving Scholar-Athlete of the Year.

-Gaines' highest-ranking individual event finish nationally was 5th place in the NCAA WD1 Championship 200yds Freestyle Final in March 2022.
+Gaines's highest-ranking individual event finish nationally was 5th place in the NCAA WD1 Championship 200yds Freestyle Final in March 2022.
 She did not pursue a professional career after graduating from college in 2022.

 In March 2022, while swimming for the University of Kentucky in the 200-yard freestyle at the NCAA championship (her final competitive event race), Gaines tied for fifth place with University of Pennsylvania swimmer Lia Thomas, who subsequently became the first openly trans woman champion in the NCAA women's division after winning the 500-yard freestyle later at the same meet.
 While Thomas held the fifth-place trophy after the finish, Gaines held an equally-sized sixth-place trophy while waiting for another fifth-place trophy in the mail.
 Immediately after the meet, Gaines said in an interview with The Daily Wire: "I am in full support of her and full support of her transition and her swimming career...because there's no doubt that she works hard too, but she's just abiding by the rules that the NCAA put in place, and that's the issue."
+Five days after her race against Thomas, an article about the race was published in The Daily Wire.
+Gaines went on to appear on a number of conservative podcasts and television programs, including shows hosted by Marsha Blackburn and Tucker Carlson.
+She was a speaker at the Conservative Political Action Conference in 2022, where she was introduced by Donald Trump.

 In 2023, Gaines said that Thomas shared locker room space with her while still possessing "male genitalia".
-This incident began her activism.
+Her characterization has been disputed, with other teammates saying that Thomas changed "facing a corner, wrapped in a towel".
+Gaines states that this incident prompted her activism.
+She has been criticized by former teammates for focusing on transgender women in sports instead of the conduct of their coach Lars Jorgensen.